Movies & TV Shows Leaving Netflix Australia in October 2021

-October 2021 is shaping up to be one of the busiest months on record for movies and TV shows that will be leaving the Netflix Australia library.
-Below we’ll be keeping track of all of the movies and TV shows scheduled to leave Netflix Australia in October 2021.
+It’s going to be another busy month of your favorite movies and TV shows leaving Netflix Australia in October 2021.
+We’ll be keeping track of all of the scheduled departures as we prepare for one of the busiest months on record for Netflix Australia.

+Just like many of the libraries around the world, Netflix Australia is scheduled to lose almost a hundred movies and TV shows on the very first of the month.
+It’s going to be one of the busiest months on record for Netflix Australia, so expect to see a lot more departures announced closer to October.

-We’ve also been keeping track of all the movies and TV shows scheduled to leave Netflix Australia in September 2021.
+In case you’ve missed it, we’ve also been keeping track of all of the movies and TV shows scheduled to leave Netflix Australia in October 2021.

-It’s an extremely busy start to the month for departures on Netflix Australia with over 100 movies and TV show currently scheduled to be leaving on the first of October.
-There are some truly excellent movies that Australian subscribers will be sad to see leave such as Kill Bill, BlacKkKlansman, Pacific Rim, and V for Vendetta.
+One of the biggest losses is the Academy Award-winning movie The Theory of Everything, which saw Eddie Redmayne earn the Academy Award for Best Actor in his portrayal of esteemed physicist Stephen Hawking.

 Please Note: This is not the full list of movies and TV shows scheduled to leave Netflix Australia in October 2021.
 More titles scheduled to be removed will be announced throughout September and October.